liscio/SubFrameworks/README.md

 Yeah, maybe not.

+When I build my app, Xcode appears to stall out completely (dropping from full core usage down to 10-20% CPU) during the Objective-C build phases.

+In contrast, my *massive* Swift targets will happily peg my machine with *all* the cores/threads getting utilized.
+Swift doesn't get tripped up by this bug at all.

+## Background

 This project demonstrates a horrible bug in the Xcode 11 build system (which may be happening somewhere as deep as LLVM/clang).

 The bug manifested for me like this: